215 Requests for Rulings

 215.2 Hazardous Materials

-Acceptability for mailing hazardous materials depends on many factors, such as the container fluid/vapor capacities, the ability of the complete mailpiece to contain the material, and the method of absorbing and containing the material in case of accidental leakage of the primary receptacle.
+Acceptability for mailing hazardous materials depends on many factors, such as the container fluid or vapor capacities, the ability of the mailpiece to fully contain the material, and its capacity to absorb and contain the material in case of leakage.

 1. Common and proper shipping name of the material, hazard class, and the assigned United Nations (UN) or North American (NA) identification number.